Do You Need Help?

 • Fund and provide trained volunteers for our Backpack Supplemental Weekend Food program for three local elementary schools.

 • Provide our neighbors assistance in signing up for social services as trained volunteers for Texas Health and Human Services Community Partner Program.

-• Open the Keller UMC Resource Center’s food pantry and become a food resource for individuals, families and the elderly (without zip code restrictions) who currently go unserved or underserved in our community.
+• The Keller UMC Resource Center’s food pantry and become a food resource for individuals, families and the elderly (without zip code restrictions) who currently go unserved or underserved in our community.

 Construction and funding:

 The fund available for this project began with $48,000, mostly from the Christmas Eve offering.
 An additional $19,000 has been donated, primarily through a donation from the East District Office of the Central Texas Conference of the United Methodist Church.
 The District Office will rent a portion of the renovated building as office space and the rental funds will help fund the ongoing work of the Resource Center.

 Thank you to everyone who has already made a monetary contribution, volunteered to serve and prayed for the success of our mission.
 If you are interested in helping us finish out the renovation and start-up project by making a contribution now, please click the button below.

 As the Resource Center expands, volunteer your time and energy to stock food shelves and assist clients in making food selections.